-Whatever the reasons, it’s clear that it is possible for MATs to make significant savings should they manage their budget effectively and prioritise spend.
+Whatever the reasons, it’s clear that MATs can make significant savings should they manage their budget effectively and prioritise spending.

 But in the face of scant resources and ever-shrinking budgets, this is no easy task.
 Considering these challenges, how can MATs implement a successful approach to budgeting?

 Just in time for the end of the financial year, we’ve put together some helpful advice on how you can best set about fine-tuning your budget in the months ahead.

 A Beginners Guide to Budgeting for Multi-Academy Trusts

 One of the best places to start is a SWOT analysis.
 To carry this out effectively, you’ll need to consider opportunities and threats, as well as strengths and weaknesses.